curl/curl/docs/ECH.md

 -   Framework is incomplete, as it covers autoconf, but not CMake.

--   Check for available resources, although extensible, refers only to specific work in progress ([described here](https://github.com/sftcd/openssl/tree/master/esnistuff)) to implement ECH for OpenSSL, as this is the immediate motivation
+-   Check for available resources, although extendable, refers only to specific work in progress ([described here](https://github.com/sftcd/openssl/tree/master/esnistuff)) to implement ECH for OpenSSL, as this is the immediate motivation